-Prerequisites: MUCT 251 and MUCT 261 Rotation: Odd Academic Year: Fall This course is a continuation of MUCT 261.
+Prerequisites: MUCT 251 and MUCT 261 Rotation: Odd Academic Year: Fall This course is a continuation of MUCT 261 (further diatonic applications) through study, analysis, performance and dictation of pitch, rhythm, and keyboard elements.

 †MUCT 351 Music Theory III [A: 3-0-3]3.